totalspectrum/spin2cpp/doc/spin.md

 ### Detecting FlexSpin versus PNut

-FlexSpin understands a special comments that start with `{$flexspin` and treats these as regular code.
+FlexSpin understands special comments that start with `{$flexspin` and treats these as regular code.
 PNut will ignore these comments, so this provides a way to mix FlexSpin specific code and PNut specific code.
 See the preprocessor section above ("Special Preprocessor Comments") for further details and an example.